dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snapshot_meta_column_names.md

 ## Description

-In order to align with an organization's naming conventions, the `snapshot_meta_column_names` config can be used to customize the names of the metadata columns within each [dbt snapshot](/docs/build/snapshots).
+In order to align with an organization's naming conventions, the `snapshot_meta_column_names` config can be used to customize the names of the [metadata columns](/docs/build/snapshots#snapshot-meta-fields) within each snapshot.

 ## Default